Outlaws (Lost): Flashbacks

 Sawyer has a nightmare about the night, as a child, he was told by his mother to hide under his bed while she went to the door to tell his father to leave.
 In the dream, his father forces his way into the house, kills his mother, sits on the bed Sawyer is hiding under, and kills himself.

 A former associate, Hibbs (Robert Patrick), tells Sawyer the real Sawyer who ruined his life as a child is now living under the alias Frank Duckett in Australia.
 Sawyer travels there, buys a gun, and goes to the shrimp shop where Duckett works.
 He chats with him briefly, but doesn't kill him.
 Sawyer goes to an Australian bar and happens to meet Christian Shephard (John Terry) who tells Sawyer some people are meant to suffer, and "that's why the Red Sox will never win the damn Series."
 He says he wishes he had the strength to call his son, say how proud he is of him, and "fix everything", but he is too weak to do it.
 Christian tells Sawyer to fix the thing that's making him feel bad.
 Sawyer shoots Frank Duckett, but Frank denies being the real Sawyer, telling Sawyer he owed Hibbs money—Sawyer realizes this is the real reason Hibbs sent him after Duckett.
-Duckett tells Sawyer "It'll come back around", the phrase whispered when Sawyer encounters the boar.
+Duckett tells Sawyer "It'll come back around" before dying.